-Over the years we have developed a very strong belief, that scar tissue which has been poorly resolved due to a lack of quality rehab can predispose you to further rolled ankles.
+Over the years we have developed a very strong belief, that scar tissue that has been poorly resolved due to a lack of quality rehab can predispose you to further rolled ankles.
 If this is the case it may be due to excessively tight scar tissue that can’t flex normally.
 It may be that with appropriate hands on treatment, stretches and rehab exercises this need not happen.

 Ankle Pain Caused By Damaged Collagen Fibres

-In the latest chapter of scientific research into stubborn pains like ‘tendonitis’ ‘plantar fasciitis’ and RSI (all of which are close relatives of stubborn ankle pain) we have discovered a whopper of a misunderstanding.
+In the latest chapter of scientific research into stubborn pains like ‘tendonitis’ ‘plantar fasciitis’ and RSI (all of which are close relatives of stubborn ankle pain), we have discovered a whopper of a misunderstanding.

 Ankle Pain Caused By Loss of Motor Control

-This can be an issue for ankle pain that can be traced back to ankle, knee or hip injury.
+This can be an issue for ankle pain that can be traced back to ankle, knee, or hip injury.
 Pain and injury have been shown to have a very disruptive effect on healthy, normal nerve signals.
 After a bad rolled ankle you might say that the nerve pathway between the ankle and the brain becomes ‘disorganised’.
 This type of change can develop a kind of permanence in particularly bad ankle sprains that are not rehabilitated effectively.
 If you have poor balance standing on one leg this might have happened to you.

-It can be interesting to compare (carefully) your balance on your right with your left and see if there is any correlation between old rolled ankles, ankle pain and unsteadiness on the same side.
+It can be interesting to compare (carefully) your balance on your right with your left and see if there is any correlation between old rolled ankles, ankle pain, and unsteadiness on the same side.

 Ankle Pain Caused By Hard Surfaces

-Concrete, tarmac and paving are not natural surfaces and they are not what we evolved to stand and walk on.
+Concrete, tarmac, and paving are not natural surfaces and they are not what we evolved to stand and walk on.
 For a million generations all your direct ancestors lived for the most part on soft, uneven surfaces.
 For the past 150 years only have we lived on the extremely hard flat surfaces we live on now.

 Spending our lives on hard surfaces is a major source of stress for the connective tissues of the ankle.
 If you have stubborn ankle pain it is quite likely that living on unnatural terrain has contributed to your issues.
-For some of you this is magnified by jobs and/or hobbies that involve standing and moving a lot on hard surfaces like concrete and tarmac.
+For some of you, this is magnified by jobs and/or hobbies that involve standing and moving a lot on hard surfaces like concrete and tarmac.